RickWeber/ECO365-Scripts/lesson.md

 With a compiled language, we have to write out the whole program, then another program converts the whole thing into machine code, *then* you can run the program.
 This way creates faster programs, but it can also be harder to write the source code because you don't get the instant feedback of an interpretted language.

+When we write R code, we will usually take full advantage of the console and iteratively build up a script.

 ### Example